alfredapp/network-quality-workflow/README.md

 Test your internet connection

-<a href='https://github.com/alfredapp/network-quality-workflow/releases/latest/download/Network.Quality.alfredworkflow'>⤓ Download Workflow</a>
+<a href='https://alfred.app/workflows/alfredapp/network-quality'>⤓ Install on the Alfred Gallery</a>

 ## Usage

-Run the Test Keyword (default: `netquality`) to test your internet connection.
+Examine your internet connection via the Test Keyword (default: `netquality`).
 Analysis takes a few seconds to complete.

 ![Alfred search for netquality](Workflow/images/about/netquality.png)